JayWelsh/gordian-knot/README.md

 - Each entanglement requires a dedicated OxCart contract to perform the role of accepting funds on a single address & automatically delivering said funds to the GordianKnot and allocating ETH to the correct entanglement without human intervention.

 - When an OxCart delivers funds to the GordianKnot, the GordianKnot will increment the allocated ETH balance of the entanglement that the OxCart is part of.

+- When a user creates a new entanglement, a new OxCart contract is simultaneously deployed & associated with the new GordianKnot entanglement.

 ## OxCart.sol